Cordoba Corporation History

 California Public Utilities Commission Supplier Clearinghouse

-Leading the charge in establishing the first comprehensive database of disadvantaged small businesses and developing guidelines for their certification to open doors for increased participation for minority and women entrepreneurs in infrastructure projects.
+Cordoba Corporation worked with the California Public Utilities Commission to establish the first comprehensive database of disadvantaged small businesses and developed guidelines for their certification.
+This effort was instrumental in opening doors for increased participation for minority and women entrepreneurs in infrastructure projects.

-A joint venture consortium led by Cordoba Corporation provides program management services for the demolition and clean up of 186 unsafe structures resulting from the civil unrest.
+A joint venture consortium led by Cordoba Corporation provided program management services for the demolition and cleanup of unsafe structures resulting from the civil unrest experienced in Los Angeles during the early 1990s.

 Downtown Strategic Plan

-As Los Angeles County Metro initiates its first transit planning efforts in the region, Cordoba Corporation participates in developing alternatives analysis and the EIR/EIS on what was then called the Red Line Eastside Extension (now the Gold Line), the first landmark transit project connecting jobs in downtown and West Los Angeles to East Los Angeles residents.
+As the Los Angeles County Metropolitan Transportation Authority (Metro) initiated its first transit planning efforts in the region, Cordoba Corporation developed the Alternatives Analysis and the Environmental Impact Report/Environmental Impact Statement (EIR/EIS) on what was then called the Red Line Eastside Extension (now the Eastside Transit Corridor), the first landmark transit project connecting jobs in downtown and West Los Angeles to East Los Angeles residents.

 Harvard Business School Case Study